patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 Because our state is persisted in the page URL, we can reload the browser or press the Back and Forward buttons without losing our current filter, sort, and pagination selections.
 You can try it now: Apply a sort or filter to the table below, then navigate to the [design guidelines](design-guidelines) tab or any other page and click the browser Back button.
 You can even bookmark the page and all that state will be restored when loading the bookmark!

 Note that the filtering/sorting/pagination business logic in this example happens inside `useLocalTableControls`.
 If you want to perform that logic on a server, see the [server-side basic example](#server-side-filteringsortingpagination).
-If you want to perform that logic on the client yourself, see the ["bring your own client-side filtering/sorting/pagination logic"](#bring-your-own-client-side-filteringsortingpagination-logic) advanced example.
+If you want to perform that logic on the client yourself, see the ["bringing your own client-side filtering/sorting/pagination logic"](#bringing-your-own-client-side-filteringsortingpagination-logic) advanced example.

 ```js file="./ExampleBasicClientPaginated.tsx"